-MSc students must complete a single one-semester graduate course chosen from available courses (see Graduate Courses in this document and on the EEB web page).
+MSc students must complete a single one-semester graduate course chosen from available courses or two 0.25 courses (6-week modules) (see Graduate Courses in this document and on the EEB web page).
 The Philosophy and Methods course (EEB1310H; helen.rodd@utoronto.ca) is specifically designed for new students but other courses also provide important, relevant background.
 We recommend that new students consult the full course descriptions on the EEB website and talk to their supervisor(s), and other graduate students about which course is most appropriate for them.